Using a Personal Loan to Pay Off Credit Card Debt

 Pay off debt sooner: A lower interest rate means there could be more money to direct to paying down existing debt, potentially allowing the debtor to get out from under it much sooner.
 More debt: Taking out a personal loan to pay off existing debt is more likely to be successful when the borrower is careful not to run up a new balance on their credit cards.
 If they do, they’ll potentially be saddled with more debt than they had to begin with.

-Credit score boost: It’s possible that taking out a personal loan could boost the borrower’s credit score by increasing their credit mix and lowering their credit utilization by helping them pay down debt.
-Credit score dip: If closing the now-paid-off credit cards after taking out a personal loan is a temptation, perhaps reconsider doing so.
-Closing credit accounts that have been on a person’s credit report for some time could shorten their length of credit history and possibly negatively affect their credit score.
+Could positively impact credit: It’s possible that taking out a personal loan could improve a borrower’s credit profile by increasing their credit mix and lowering their credit utilization by helping them pay down debt.
+Credit score dip: If a borrower closes their now-paid-off credit cards after taking out a personal loan, it could negatively impact their credit by shortening their length of credit history.

 How Frequently Can You Use Personal Loans to Pay Off Credit Card Debt?

-Taking out a personal loan to pay off credit cards isn’t a habit you should get into.
+Taking out a personal loan to pay off credit cards generally isn’t a habit you want to get into.
 Ideally, it will serve as a one-time solution to dig you out of your credit card debt.

-Applying for a personal loan will result in a hard inquiry, which temporarily lowers your credit score.
+Applying for a personal loan will result in a hard inquiry, which can temporarily lower your credit score.
 If you apply for new loans too often, this could not only drag down your credit score but also raise a red flag for lenders.

 Awarded Best Personal Loan by NerdWallet.